Chocolate toxicity calculator – quick reference in case of emergency

 Dry cocoa chocolate baking powder | 1 cup | 1769 mg |

 And it might be.
-But again, why take the chance when there are so many excellent alternatives that are undoubtedly safe?
+But again, why take the chance when there are so many excellent, undoubtedly safe alternatives?

 Also, you know how dogs are.
 They get a taste, and they want more.